shootime2021/APUS-xDAN-4.0-moe/README.md

 > </div>

+## News

+- 🙌 03-31 APUS-xDAN-4.0(MOE) Open Source Model, quantized on  "IQ-Quantized Tech" in  1.5-bit, 2-bit, and 4-bit, optimized to run on consumer-grade 4090 graphics cards.

 # 📊 Performance

 ## Comparison with Other Models

-- All data generated from [OpenCompass](https://github.com/open-compass/opencompass)
+- All data generated from [xDAN-APUS4.0]([https://github.com/open-compass/opencompass](https://github.com/shootime2021/APUS-xDAN-4.0-moe))

 > Performances generated from different evaluation toolkits are different due to the prompts, settings and implementation details.